Your rent is due, but you do not have the money to cover it. What can you do? Is there any financial help available? Find out now with Cashfloat.

 Get a short term emergency loan

 Short term loans were designed to help people overcome a temporary financial fall.
 Yes, they can be costly, but only if you do not pay them back on time.
-A good use for a payday loan can be if you are late on your rent and your landlord is indifferent to your circumstances.
-If you cannot get help from friends or family and your savings are inaccessible or exhausted, an instalment payday loan can be just the thing.
+A good use for a quick loan with no credit check can be if you are late on your rent and your landlord is indifferent to your circumstances.
+If you cannot get help from friends or family and your savings are inaccessible or exhausted, an fast online short term loan can be just the thing you need.

 With a Cashfloat dynamic payday loan, you can pay off the loan as early as you want at any time.
 This affords you a whole new level of flexibility and can save you money on interest.
 With our Easy-Start feature, your first payment is a reduced payment.
 On top of this, we have also added an extra interest-free month to give you more time to repay your loan.